Felicia Duch, ’18 MOT ’20, is one of only 12 students nationally who have been awarded the Scholarship of Excellen...

 School and Campus Life

-The Flatts, located just down the street from the 150-acre North Haven Campus, is open to all undergraduate students, offering you a comfortable and modern housing option close to your classes.
-They are also a short walk to and from the library, full-service dining hall, the bookstore, fitness center, and yoga and meditation room.
-The North Haven Campus boasts beautiful and comfortable student lounges, complete with leather chairs as well as the desks ideal for both relaxing and studying, and serves as the meeting place for many student-led groups and events related to health care, personal wellness and other special interests.
+The Flatts, located just down the street from the 150-acre North Haven Campus, offers graduate students a comfortable and modern housing option close to classes.
+Students are a short walk from the library, full-service dining hall, bookstore, fitness center and yoga and meditation room.
+The North Haven Campus also offers beautiful and fully furnished student lounges ideal for both relaxing and studying, and serves as the meeting place for many student-led groups and events related to health care, personal wellness and other special interests.

-A shuttle bus service connects all three of our campuses and runs seven days a week.
-The Center for Medicine, Nursing and Health Sciences is also only a 10-minute car or shuttle ride from the Mount Carmel and York Hill Campuses, as well as nearby Sleeping Giant State Park and downtown New Haven — southern Connecticut’s capital for culture and nightlife.
+A shuttle service connects all three of our campuses and runs seven days a week.
+The Center for Medicine, Nursing and Health Sciences is only a 10-minute ride from the Mount Carmel and York Hill campuses, Sleeping Giant State Park and downtown New Haven — southern Connecticut’s capital for culture and nightlife.

 A focus on career outcomes — from day one

-We back up our real-world experience with an endless stream of resources, from interview preparation and grad school guidance to clinical placement assistance.
-With such an impressive and growing list of internship and clinical sites, it’s no surprise that our students are recruited for competitive positions often before they graduate.
+We back up real-world experience with an endless stream of resources, from interview preparation and graduate school guidance to clinical placement assistance.
+With such an impressive and growing list of internship and clinical sites, it’s no surprise that our students are recruited for competitive positions often before they even graduate.
 They enter the field ready to distinguish themselves as leaders, and so will you.